About me

 Hi there!

 My name is Maria J. Anderson-Coto.
-I'm currently pursuing my doctoral degree in Informatics at University of California, Irvine.
+I'm currently a postdoctoral associate at the University of Pittsburgh.

 Portfolio